 You’re under 40, you don’t go to the doctor much, and there are lots of urgent care centers if you get sick.
 You don’t really need health insurance – or do you?

-There are 5 good reasons to have health insurance, even if you’re healthy today (or think you are).
+There are five good reasons to have health insurance, even if you’re healthy today (or think you are).
 And coverage now could be less expensive than a surprise bill later.

 1. You’ll be prepared for the unexpected